akshatangi/Legal-Agentic-Engine/README.md

 | Month 3-5 | ~20% | ~80% |
 | Month 6-7 | ~12% | ~85% |
 | Month 8+ | ~5% | 90%+ |

----

-## Interview One-Liner

-*"A 9-stage multi-agent pipeline for Indian court judgment analysis.
-Seven specialist agents extract different legal components in parallel, routed by InLegalBERT so each agent only reads relevant sections.
-A Critic Agent reads across all outputs to detect contradictions, flag unaddressed arguments, and adjust confidence scores based on logical consistency — not just source tracing.
-Outputs are gated by confidence thresholds, with a HITL loop that feeds corrections back into per-agent fine-tuning.
-The final layer is a GraphRAG knowledge graph enabling relationship-based legal queries no keyword system can answer."*